Three people around a laptop reviewing documents, symbolizing business registration, incorporation, changes and corporate searches.

 When filing the Articles of Amendment, you can update any or all of these details to transform the corporation to a new structure.
 The previous structure becomes historical information for the corporation.

-How Do I Change The Number of Directors?
+How Do I Change the Number of Directors?

 When the original Articles of Incorporation were completed, the filing would have included the minimum and maximum number of directors.
 If, at any point the corporation wishes to either have a lesser or greater number of directors than originally provided, this list needs to be updated to include either a broader or limited selection of overall directors.